CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-28-ruby-and-the-japanese-language.markdown

 3. **Kanji**	  - symbolic alphabet used to import Chinese words.
 > In Ruby: merge (**import**) concepts of Object Orientated / Functional programming.

-So, how then can the Japanese language be considered object oriented and functional?
+Furthermore, parts of the Japanese language can be seen as both object oriented (OO) and functional in nature.

 ### Object Oriented Comparison

 Thinking back to when we were learning English, our teachers taught us that sentences are formed in the following order: Subject - Verb - **Object** (SVO).
 It's fair to state that English is an "Object-Oriented Language," where context revolves around the object in question.

-Japanese is quite similar, with the exception of the normal form of expressions being in the following form: Subject - **Object** - Verb (SOV).
+Japanese is quite similar, with the "normal" form of expressions being in the following form: Subject - **Object** - Verb (SOV).
 For example, take the following sentence:

 |`English`|`Japanese`|`Pronunciation`|`Structure`|`Literal English`
 |:-:|:-:|:-:|:-:|:-: